bytecodealliance/wit-bindgen/crates/cpp/tests/symmetric_stream/README.md

  - read_addr: the address of the registered buffer (valid on write_ready)
  - read_size: maximum number of elements in the buffer (valid on write_ready)
  - ready_size: valid number of elements in the buffer (valid on read_ready)
+ - active_instances: Number of references to the stream object, decreased by

 ## Special values of ready